Building new weblike things

 This is a big question, so I’m tackling it in pieces:

-In “Why did the web take over desktop and not mobile?”, I try to understand why the web disrupted desktop computing, but not mobile.
+In “Why did the web take over desktop and not mobile?”, I try to understand how the web got to now.

 In “The state of the web”, I look at the web in 2021, making the web do apps, and the WebAssembly plot twist.